 Why is it Important?
 English has 3 attainment targets: Talking & Listening; Reading and Writing.
 At Level 6, pupils are beginning to adapt their talk to the demands of a range of different contexts and audiences with increasing confidence.
 In reading and discussing a range of texts, pupils identify different layers of meaning and comment on their significance.
 Pupils' writing often engages and interests the audience.
 Ideas are sustained, developed and show some originality (www.deni.gov.uk, 2009).

-Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
-KS3 tests were made non-compulsory in 2005/06, therefore the results from then onwards refer to Assessments.
+Years 8-10 Ages 12 to 14

+Expected Average Ability Level - 5 or above.
+Excludes Special & Independent

+Schools.
+KS3 tests were made noncompulsory in 2005/06, therefore the

+results from then onwards refer to

+Assessments.